MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointList.md

 ### Inconsistent behavior around boolean data

-When using Sharepoint List connector, Boolean values are represented inconsistently as TRUE/FALSE or 1/0 in PBI Desktop and Service environments.
-This may result in wrong data, incorrect filters and empty visuals.
+When using the Sharepoint List connector, Boolean values are represented inconsistently as TRUE/FALSE or 1/0 in Power BI Desktop and Power BI service environments.
+This may result in wrong data, incorrect filters, and empty visuals.

-This issue only happens when the Data Type is not explicitly set for a column in the Query View of Power BI Desktop.
-You can tell by ‘ABC 123’ image on the column and ‘Any’ data type in the ribbon as shown below.
+This issue only happens when the **Data Type** is not explicitly set for a column in the Query View of Power BI Desktop.
+You can tell by the "ABC 123" image on the column and "Any" data type in the ribbon as shown below.

 ![Data type any on a boolean column](./media/sharepoint-list/booleanany.png)

-The user can force the interpretation to be consistent by explicitly setting the data type for the column through the Query Editor.
-For example, here’s the column with an explicit Boolean type:
+The user can force the interpretation to be consistent by explicitly setting the data type for the column through the Power Query Editor.
+For example, the following image shows the column with an explicit Boolean type.

 ![Data type any on a boolean column](./media/sharepoint-list/booleanexplicit.png)